oconnor663/bao/docs/spec.md

 length and key bytes together.
 An approach that applied the key bytes to every node would fit into Python's API, but it would both depart from the spec conventions and add extra overhead.
-Implementing Bao in pure Python isn't necessarily a requirement, but it's useful for generating test vectors, and the majority of BLAKE2 implementations in the wild have similar limitations.
+Implementing Bao in pure Python isn't necessarily a requirement, but the majority of BLAKE2 implementations in the wild have similar limitations.

 The variable output length has a similar issue.
 In BLAKE2bp, the root node's output length is the hash length parameter, and the leaf nodes' output length is the inner hash length parameter, with those two parameters set the same way for all nodes.
 That's again impossible in the Python API, where the output length and the hash length parameter are always set together.
-Bao has the same problem, because the interior hashes are always 32 bytes (discussed immediately below).
-Also for the same reason, a 64-byte Bao output would only have 32 effective bytes of security, so it might be misleading to even offer the longer digest.
+Bao has the same problem, because the interior subtree hashes are always 32 bytes.
+Also, a 64-byte Bao output would have the same effective security as the 32-byte output, so it might be misleading to even offer the longer version.

-### Why not use the full 64 bytes of BLAKE2b output?
+### Why not use the full 64 bytes of BLAKE2b output in the interior of the tree?

 **Storage overhead.** Note that in the [Storage Requirements](#storage-requirements), the storage overhead is proportional to the size of a subtree hash.
 Storing 64-byte hashes would double the overhead.
+This does mean that BLAKE2b's 256 bits of collision resistance is reduced to 128 bits, even if a future extension makes the full 64-byte root output available.

 It's worth noting that BLAKE2b's block size is 128 bytes, so hashing a parent node takes the same amount of time whether the child hashes are 32 bytes or 64.
-However, the 32-byte size does leave room in the block for the root length suffix, and it's possible that future extensions could implement the general parameters (discussed above) as additional suffixes.
+However, the 32-byte size does leave room in the block for the root length suffix.

 ### Should we stick closer to the BLAKE2 spec when setting node offset and node depth?